 For destinations that require you to ride a RORO there is a schedule.
 Not so sure about how often it comes in and out because it depends on which places you want to go to.

 Palawan is a must.
-Bohol is ok... but there are better places about 8 years ago
+Bohol is ok... but there are better places over 8 years ago

 I've been living in Philippines for the last 8 months and doing a lot of traveling.
 I could recommend you to visit Siquijor, a very peaceful and beautiful island, with waterfalls, mountains and diving.
 From there you can jump to Apo Island, considered one of the best places for diving.
 I was there two weeks ago and saw about 6 massive turtles and a sea snake in just one dive... we did 5 in two days :)